 Plan your farewells – to make up for the fact that you had to speak to the bank and visit the dentist in the same week, reward yourself by planning as many farewell meet ups as you can fit into the next few weeks.

 Test out you travel gear – most of your travel kit shopping should be in your possession by now so test it out.
 Does that new camera switch on?
 Are the zips on your new bag sturdy?
 Does that swimsuit fit?
 At this stage you still have a chance to send stuff back and buy replacements.

-This is going to be a busy week for your backpacking checklist.
+This is going to be a busy week.
 Hope you’re ready…?

 Book travel insurance – yes, this task is up there will visiting the bank and dentist on the dullness scale, but believe me when I say this: YOU NEED INSURANCE!
 I meet a lot of backpackers who tell me it’s ok, they’re not travelling with anything of any value, by which they mean laptops, iPhones, etc. They’re missing the point: travel insurance isn’t to protect your replaceable items.
 It’s to protect your health.
 Having ruptured a ligament during my last trip, I can hand-on-heart tell you the value of travel insurance.
 As well as a hospital bill running close to $1,000, my insurance paid for an upgrade on my flight home so I could have a bed instead of crunching a knee that wouldn’t bend into economy class.
 Had I not been fit to fly, I would have needed to be medivaced home.
 Take the cost of an upgrade to business and times it by about 30.